Magnus effect

-The Magnus effect is an observable phenomenon commonly associated with a spinning object moving through a fluid.
-The path of the spinning object is deflected in a manner not present when the object is not spinning.
-The deflection can be explained by the difference in pressure of the fluid on opposite sides of the spinning object.
-The Magnus effect is dependent on the speed of rotation.
+The Magnus effect is a phenomenon that occurs when a spinning object is moving through a fluid.
+A lift force acts on the spinning object and its path may be deflected in a manner not present when it is not spinning.
+The strength and direction of the Magnus force is dependent on the speed and direction of the rotation of the object.

+The Magnus effect is named after Heinrich Gustav Magnus, the German physicist who investigated it.
+The force on a rotating cylinder is an example of Kutta–Joukowski lift, named after Martin Kutta and Nikolay Zhukovsky (or Joukowski), mathematicians who contributed to the knowledge of how lift is generated in a fluid flow.

+Description

 The most readily observable case of the Magnus effect is when a spinning sphere (or cylinder) curves away from the arc it would follow if it were not spinning.
-It is often used by association football and volleyball players, baseball pitchers, and cricket bowlers.
-Consequently, the phenomenon is important in the study of the physics of many ball sports.
-It is also an important factor in the study of the effects of spinning on guided missiles—and has some engineering uses, for instance in the design of rotor ships and Flettner aeroplanes.
+It is often used in football (soccer), volleyball, baseball pitching, cricket bowling, tennis and table tennis, and other ball sports, and is important in studying the physics of these sports.
+It is also an important factor in the study of the effects of spinning on guided missiles, and has some engineering uses, such as in the design of rotor ships and Flettner airplanes.

 Topspin in ball games is defined as spin about a horizontal axis perpendicular to the direction of travel that moves the top surface of the ball in the direction of travel.
 Under the Magnus effect, topspin produces a downward swerve of a moving ball, greater than would be produced by gravity alone.
 Backspin produces an upwards force that prolongs the flight of a moving ball.
-Likewise side-spin causes swerve to either side as seen during some baseball pitches, e.g. slider.
+Likewise, side-spin causes swerve to either side as seen during some baseball pitches, such as a slider.
 The overall behaviour is similar to that around an aerofoil (see lift force), but with a circulation generated by mechanical rotation rather than shape of the foil.

-The Magnus effect is named after Heinrich Gustav Magnus, the German physicist who investigated it.
-The force on a rotating cylinder is known as Kutta–Joukowski lift, after Martin Kutta and Nikolay Zhukovsky (or Joukowski), who first analyzed the effect.